thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/readme.md

 <br>

-We will shutdown link from R1 (ASBR) to R3 (backbone router) to simulate a physical failure at layer 1.
+We will shutdown link from R1 (ASBR) to R3 (backbone router) to simulate a failure.

 <br>